 Other states and countries have granted women the right to vote in limited circumstances.
-The Territory of Wyoming was the first to pass general and unconditional female suffrage.
+The Territory of Wyoming was the first to pass general and unconditional suffrage for female citizens.

 Female Suffrage Highlights

 - 1807: Women who owned property could vote in New Jersey until this date, when the State Assembly passed a law limiting suffrage to free white males.

 - 1870: Louisa Swain of Laramie casts the first vote by a woman under Wyoming's female suffrage franchise.

 - 1890: Wyoming enters the Union with female suffrage intact, becoming the first state where women could vote under general and unconditional suffrage.